Frequently Asked Questions

 Through the years we have added hygiene and personal care items to our pantry.
 We usually have soaps, shampoo, toothbrushes, and other care items.

 Special grants have provided cleaning and household necessities for our senior clients.

 There's a Cold Weather Closet with winter coats, hats, and gloves.

 What if I can't get to the Storehouse?

-We deliver both food boxes to seniors the 1st Friday of each month.
-Please call 828-692-8300 to get on our delivery schedule.
+We deliver food boxes to seniors once a month.
+Please call 828-692-8300 to learn more about senior and special needs deliveries .

 How was the Storehouse started?

 In 2000, Lynn Hart Staggs wanted to ensure that seniors could have a reliable food source available to them.
 "The idea first took form in a parking lot---- then a location on 7th Avenue and in August 2015, we moved to our present location at 1049 Spartanburg Highway.